PlagueHO/CosmosDB/docs/New-CosmosDbCollection.md

 The user specified performance level for pre-defined performance levels S1, S2 and S3.
+This is a legacy parameter and is only supported for backwards compatibility and may be removed in future.
+It is recommended to use 'OfferThroughput' or 'AutopilotThroughput' instead.
-If specified OfferThroughput should not be specified.
+If specified OfferThroughput or AutoscaleThroughput should not be specified.

 ```yaml
 Type: String